gregbuchholz/threads/README.md

 # Thread Local Storage, wasm-ld, thread_local!, and Emscripten

+This issue has been successfully resolved with the fix outlined in [emscripten issue #15891](https://github.com/emscripten-core/emscripten/issues/15891).
+As of January 29th, 2022, install/compile the llvm in git with `emsdk install llvm-git-main-64bit` and friends.

+You can now compile with:

+    cargo +nightly build --target=wasm32-unknown-emscripten --release -Z build-std=panic_abort,std

+...and run the example in a browser with:

+    emrun index-wasm.html

+...or run with node like:

+    node --experimental-wasm-threads --experimental-wasm-bulk-memory target/wasm32-unknown-emscripten/release/deps/threads.js

+Happy multi-threading!
+<details><summary>outdated problem summary</summary>

 I've been investigating what it might take to get Rust to compile a threaded program against the `wasm32-unknown-emscripten` compiler target.
 The simple example in [src/main.rs](https://github.com/gregbuchholz/threads/blob/main/src/main.rs):